YirongMao/SPDNet/README.md

 # SPD_Net
 implement Riemannian gradient in pytorch

-The original matlab code is from https://github.com/zzhiwu/SPDNet
+The original code is in matlab (https://github.com/zzhiwu/SPDNet)

 Usage: